igloo-project/igloo-doc/source/usage/database/flyway.rst

 With this simple modification, you have enabled the creation of the Flyway bean in the application and you can now start to use it.

+.. note:: Flyway spring profile is already enabled in basic-application generated from Igloo version 0.14 and above.

 .. note::
-  If you want to disable flyway from your application, just remove the word *flyway* from the line *maven.spring.profiles.active* in the file **development.properties**.
+  If you want to disable flyway from your application, just remove ``flyway`` from the configuration variable ``maven.spring.profiles.active`` in file ``development.properties``.

 Create a Flyway data upgrade
 ----------------------------

-The first thing to do is to is to add flyway's variables in the file **development.properties** :
+The first thing to do is to is to configure both scripts location and updates table name for Flyway in ``development.properties`` :

 .. code-block:: bash